MicrosoftDocs/entra-docs/docs/identity/devices/device-join-plan.md

 ### Management platform

-Device management for Microsoft Entra joined devices is based on a mobile device management (master data management (MDM)) platform such as Intune, and MDM CSPs.
+Device management for Microsoft Entra joined devices is based on a mobile device management (MDM) platform such as Intune, and MDM CSPs.
 Starting in Windows 10 there's a built-in MDM agent that works with all compatible MDM solutions.

 > [!NOTE]
 > Group policies are not supported in Microsoft Entra joined devices as they are not connected to on-premises Active Directory.
 Management of Microsoft Entra joined devices is only possible through MDM